 Sources of managerial information provided by money and capital markets, primary and secondary markets, and cash and futures markets.
 Money and capital market instruments, relevant return measures, risk metrics for bonds and equities.
-Prerequisite: MBAD 6212, MBAD 6222, MBAD 6242.
-(Fall, spring, and summer).
+Prerequisites: MBAD 6211; and MBAD 6222 or MBAD 6224; and MBAD 6242.

 MBAD 6235.
 Finance.
 3 Credits.

 Financial management examined through financial analyses, fund sources, investing, capital planning/budgeting, dividend policy, and working capital management.
 Money and capital markets, primary and secondary markets, and cash and futures markets.
 Prerequisites: MBAD 6211, MBAD 6224 and MBAD 6242; or MBAD 6211, MBAD 6221, MBAD 6222 and MBAD 6242; or DNSC 6202, MBAD 6211 and MBAD 6242.
 Same As: IAFF 6193.

 MBAD 6240.
 Competition in the Global Economy.
 3 Credits.

 Analysis of political risk using insights from practice and political science.
 Introduces international macroeconomics, geopolitics, frameworks for analyzing firm-level investment, and trade decisions.
 Overview of the global business environment.
 Credit cannot be earned for this course and MBAD 6245.

 Differences between the domestic and international environments and their implications for management.
 Differences in the organization of institutions of capitalism across countries.

 MBAD 6242.
 Microeconomics for the World Economy.
 1.5 Credit.

 The economics of supply and demand in product markets.
 Theory of the firm (production and cost structure) and its competitive environment (perfect competition, monopoly, oligopoly, and monopolistic competition).